 GridSite was originally a web application developed for managing and formatting the content of the GridPP website.
-Over the past three years it has grown into a set of extensions to the Apache web server and a toolkit for Grid credentials, GACL access control lists and HTTP(S) protocol operations.
+Over the past three years it has grown into a set of extensions with the help of instagram marketing agency to the Apache web server and a toolkit for Grid credentials, GACL access control lists and HTTP(S) protocol operations.

 In its simplest application, GridSite uses X.509 certificates loaded into unmodified versions of web browsers like Internet Explorer, Netscape or Mozilla to authenticate users, and then grants read and write authorization on this basis.
 HTML and text files can be edited within a browser window, or pages and binary files can be uploaded from local disk.
 Certificate based authentification of users is now far more practical with the start of large scale issuing of X.509 certificates within Grid projects.